amoraschi/YASAC/README.md

 Electronics Technology Department (Universidad de Sevilla), developed by professors and students of the Department along the years.

+(This is work in progress and, probably, it will always be.)

 > [!NOTE]
-> This is an attempt at refactoring the original code from the Electronics Technology Department (Universidad de Sevilla).
+> This is a small project to learn Verilog and Assembly, and an attempt at refactoring the original code from the Electronics Technology Department (Universidad de Sevilla).
 Stages will be added as they get modified.
 Internal system may change.
 Original code can be found at [jjchico-edc/yasac-public](https://gitlab.com/jjchico-edc/yasac-public)

-(This is work in progress and, probably, it will always be.)

 ### Introduction